ksimons/tributary/README.md

   * candidates (array of JSON objects): the ICE candidates from the remote peer which should be passed to RTCPeerConnection.addIceCandidate().

 The server expects an ICE_CANDIDATES_RECEIVED message to acknowledge the receipt of the ICE candidate.

+### TREE_STATE_CHANGED

+Notifies a client that changes to the tree have occurred.

+Command properties:
+  * peer (string): a unique identifier of the remote peer.
+The client will need to send this ID back to the server for future messages (like ICE_CANDIDATE).
+  * tree (JSON object): the full tree of the broadcast.